opennetworkinglab/ngsdn-tutorial/README.md

     make pull-deps

-This command will download all necessary Docker images (~1.5 GB) allowing you to work off-line on the exercises.
-For this reason, we recommend running this step ahead of the tutorial with a reliable Internet connection.
+This command will download all necessary Docker images (~1.5 GB) allowing you to work off-line.
+For this reason, we recommend running this step ahead of the tutorial, with a reliable Internet connection.

 ## Using an IDE to work on the exercises

-During the exercises you will need to write code in multiple languages such as P4, Python and Java.
+During the exercises you will need to write code in multiple languages such as P4, Java, and Python.
 While the exercises do not prescribe the use of any specific IDE or code editor, the tutorial VM comes with Java IDE [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), already pre-loaded with plugins for P4 syntax highlighting and Python development.
 We suggest using